Low-temperature polycrystalline silicon: Processing by laser annealing

-XeCl-ELA succeeds in crystallizing a-Si (thickness ranges from 500-10000A) into p-Si without heating the substrates.
+XeCl-ELA succeeds in crystallizing a-Si (thickness ranges from 500-10000Å) into p-Si without heating the substrates.
 The polycrystalline form has larger grains that yield better mobility for TFTs due to reduced scattering from grain boundaries.
 This technique leads to the successful integration of complicated circuits in LCD displays.

 Development of LTPS-TFT devices

-Apart from the improvement of the TFTs themselves, the successful application of LTPS to graphic display also depends on innovative circuits.
+Apart from the improvement of the TFTs themselves, the successful application of LTPS to graphical displays also depends on innovative circuits.
 One recent technique involves a pixel circuit in which the outgoing current from the transistor is independent of the threshold voltage, thus producing uniform brightness.
-LTPS-TFT is commonly used to drive organic light-emitting diode (OLED) displays because it has high resolution and accommodation for large panels.
+LTPS-TFT is commonly used to drive OLED displays because it has high resolution and accommodation for large panels.
 However, variations in LTPS structure would result in non-uniform threshold voltage for signals and non-uniform brightness using traditional circuits.
 The new pixel circuit includes four n-type TFTs, one p-type TFT, a capacitor, and a control element to control the image resolution.
 Enhancing the performance and microlithography for TFTs is important for advancing LTPS active-matrix OLEDs.

 These many important techniques have allowed the mobility of crystalline film to reach up to 13 cm2/Vs, and they have helped to mass-produce LEDs and LCDs over 500 ppi in resolution.

 LTPO

-Low-temperature polycrystalline oxide (LTPO) is a type of OLED display backplane technology developed by Apple that combines both LTPS TFTs and Oxide TFTs (indium gallium zinc oxide, or IGZO).
-In LTPO, the switching circuits are using LTPS while the driving TFTs use IGZO materials.
-LTPO allows for more efficient use of power by dynamically adjusting the refresh rate of the screen based on the content being displayed.
-This means that the screen can operate at a low refresh rate when displaying static images or text, but can ramp up to a higher refresh rate when displaying dynamic content like videos or games.
+Low-temperature polycrystalline oxide (LTPO) is a type of OLED display backplane technology developed by Apple that combines LTPS TFTs and oxide TFTs (indium gallium zinc oxide, or IGZO).
+In LTPO, the switching circuits use LTPS while the driving TFTs use IGZO materials.
+LTPO allows for more efficient use of power due to the lower leakage of the oxide gate insulation.
 LTPO displays are known for their improved battery life and can be found in some smartphones, smartwatches, and other mobile devices.

 Although the core technology in LTPO is developed by Apple, Samsung also has its proprietary technology for LTPO AMOLED panels using a combination of LTPS TFTs and hybrid-oxide and polycrystalline silicon (HOP).